-The Georgia – Azerbaijan Border crossing is pretty much in the middle of nowhere.
+The Georgia – Azerbaijan Border crossing that connects Balakan and Lagodekhi is pretty much in the middle of nowhere.
 The closest town is Lagodekhi and this is where you need to get to in order to continue your travel to the rest of the country.

 It is worth noting that there is an ATM and several currency exchanges here.
-Though I don’t believe that the currency exchanges are the best considering they are at the border.
+The currency exchange rates are definitely not the best considering they are at the border.

 Onward Travel in Georgia

 As your driver drops you in Lagodekhi, you can breathe a sigh of relief that your Azerbaijan – Georgia border crossing is now complete.
 The drop off point is also the station for Marshrutkas.
 There is a little ticket office here where you can check the schedules and buy your tickets.

 There is also a cafe on the opposite side of the road where you can wait if you have some time before your Marshrutka departs.
-It costs 7 Lari to go from Lagodekhi to Tbilisi and the journey took about 3 hours.
+It costs 7 Lari ($2.41) to go from Lagodekhi to Tbilisi and the journey took about 3 hours.